 In 2017, I made the decision to recruit two Trainee Technical Support Engineers.
 In January 2018, these new recruits commenced employment and were very successful as they embarked on a steep learning curve to improve their technical knowledge and get to grips with the oddities of the marine IT and communication industry.
 The Trainees themselves were extremely enthusiastic and keen to learn, which fostered a learning culture throughout the rest of the team!

-Personal development is key focus at OceanWeb.
+Personal development is a key focus at OceanWeb.
 For me personally, watching our young Engineers become experts in their specialisms, grow in professionalism and bond into a strong and supportive team, has been the most rewarding part of building OceanWeb to date.

 Lots of people dream of building their own business so what advice would you give to anyone thinking of following in your footsteps?